IbHansen/modelflow-manual/papers/Reproducibility README.md

 ### Statement about Rights

-I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
+We certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.

 ## Instructions for Replicators